Meningococcal disease: Chronic medical conditions

 Persons with component deficiencies in the final common complement pathway (C3, C5-C9) are more susceptible to N. meningitidis infection than complement-satisfactory persons, and it was estimated that the risk of infection is 7000 times higher in such individuals.
 In addition, complement component-deficient populations frequently experience frequent meningococcal disease since their immune response to natural infection may be less complete than that of complement non-deficient persons.

-Inherited properdin deficiency also is related, with an increased risk of contracting meningococcal disease.
-Persons with functional or anatomic asplenia may not efficiently clear encapsulated Neisseria meningitidis from the bloodstream Persons with other conditions associated with immunosuppression also may be at increased risk of developing meningococcal disease.
+Inherited properdin deficiency is also related to an increased risk of contracting meningococcal disease.
+Persons with functional or anatomic asplenia may not efficiently clear encapsulated Neisseria meningitidis from the bloodstream.
+Persons with other conditions associated with immunosuppression also may be at increased risk of developing meningococcal disease.

 Antibiotics

-An updated 2013 Cochrane review investigated the effectiveness of different antibiotics for prophylaxis against meningococcal disease and eradication of N. meningitidis particularly in people at risk of being carriers.
+An updated 2013 Cochrane review investigated the effectiveness of different antibiotics for prophylaxis against meningococcal disease and eradication of N. meningitidis, particularly in people at risk of being carriers.
 The systematic review included 24 studies with 6,885 participants.
-During follow up no cases of meningococcal disease were reported and thus true antibiotic preventative measures could not be directly assessed.
-However, the data suggested that rifampin, ceftriaxone, ciprofloxacin and penicillin were equally effective for the eradication of N. meningitidis in potential carriers, although rifampin was associated with resistance to the antibiotic following treatment.
-Eighteen studies provided data on side effects and reported they were minimal but included nausea, abdominal pain, dizziness and pain at injection site.
+During follow-up, no cases of meningococcal disease were reported, and thus, true antibiotic preventive measures could not be directly assessed.
+However, the data suggested that rifampin, ceftriaxone, ciprofloxacin, and penicillin were equally effective for the eradication of N. meningitidis in potential carriers, although rifampin was associated with antibiotic resistance following treatment.
+Eighteen studies provided data on side effects and reported that they were minimal but included nausea, abdominal pain, dizziness, and pain at the injection site.

 Disease outbreak control

-Meningitis A, C, Y and W-135 vaccines can be used for large-scale vaccination programs when an outbreak of meningococcal disease occurs in Africa and other regions of the world.
+Meningitis A, C, Y, and W-135 vaccines can be used in large-scale vaccination programs during meningococcal disease outbreaks in Africa and other regions globally.
 Whenever sporadic or cluster cases or outbreaks of meningococcal disease occur in the US, chemoprophylaxis is the principal means of preventing secondary cases in household and other close contacts of individuals with invasive disease.
-Meningitis A, C, Y and W-135 vaccines rarely may be used as an adjunct to chemoprophylaxis,1 but only in situations where there is an ongoing risk of exposure (e.g., when cluster cases or outbreaks occur) and when a serogroup contained in the vaccine is involved.
+Meningitis A, C, Y, and W-135 vaccines may rarely be used as an adjunct to chemoprophylaxis, but only in situations where there is an ongoing risk of exposure (e.g., when cluster cases or outbreaks occur) and when a serogroup contained in the vaccine is involved.

-It is important that clinicians promptly report all cases of suspected or confirmed meningococcal disease to local public health authorities and that the serogroup of the meningococcal strain involved be identified.
+It is important that clinicians promptly report all cases of suspected or confirmed meningococcal disease to local public health authorities and identify the serogroup of the meningococcal strain involved.
 The effectiveness of mass vaccination programs depends on early and accurate recognition of outbreaks.
-When a suspected outbreak of meningococcal disease occurs, public health authorities will then determine whether mass vaccinations (with or without mass chemoprophylaxis) is indicated and delineate the target population to be vaccinated based on risk assessment.
+When a suspected outbreak of meningococcal disease occurs, public health authorities will then determine whether mass vaccinations (with or without mass chemoprophylaxis) are indicated and delineate the target population to be vaccinated based on risk assessment.